Srikar109755/FIFO_Model/README.md

 # 🚀 FIFO Model in Verilog

-This repository contains the complete Verilog code and testbench for a **FIFO (First-In-First-Out) Model** with multiple status flags including Full, Empty, First, Last, and Second-Last indications.
-This design is useful for digital system buffering, communication interfaces, and pipelined data processing.
+This repository contains a complete Verilog implementation of a **FIFO (First-In-First-Out) Model** with full functional verification through simulation.
+The design includes multiple status flags — Full, Empty, First, Last, and Second-Last — providing robust monitoring of FIFO state.
+This design is applicable to digital system buffering, communication interfaces, pipelined data flow, and ASIC/FPGA design pipelines.

 ---